Alicia Fox: Personal life

 Crawford has a younger sister named Christina, who was also a professional wrestler and Tampa Bay Buccaneers cheerleader, and now works as a real estate broker.
-Prior to becoming a professional wrestler, Crawford was a model and signed with WWE after being seen in a fashion catalogue by John Laurinaitis.
+Prior to becoming a professional wrestler, Crawford was a model and signed with WWE after being seen in a fashion catalogue along with Kelly Kelly, by John Laurinaitis.

 Between 2010 and 2012, Crawford was in a relationship with English wrestler Stu Bennett, who she remained friends with after their split.
-In October 2022, Crawford announced that she is engaged to be married to musician Michael Fitzgerald.
+In October 2022, Crawford announced her engagement to musician Michael Fitzgerald.
+The two married in October 2024.

 In 2017, during an interview on Lilian Garcia's podcast, Chasing Glory, Crawford explained that she suffered from anxiety due to alcohol abuse-related issues in the family.
 In November 2018, she also disclosed via her social media accounts that she suffered from blindness in one eye for nearly three years during high school.
-Later in 2019, Crawford revealed that she had been battling alcoholism and had gone into recovery following her retirement.
-While being away from the wrestling limelight, it was revealed by Brie Bella on the July 15, 2020 episode of The Bellas Podcast, that Crawford was now in school.
+Later in 2019, Crawford revealed that she had been battling alcoholism and had gone into recovery following her hiatus from professional wrestling.
+While being away from the wrestling limelight, it was revealed by Brie Bella on the July 15, 2020, episode of The Bellas Podcast, that Crawford was now in school.
 In April 2022, Jim Ross revealed that Crawford has been sober for three years.